 All relationships have perks and drawbacks.
 Let's check out some of the main pros and cons of a FWB arrangement so you can decide if it's a good fit for you.

-- Less guilt.
-Maybe you just want sex at this stage in your life, or you want it with someone younger and thoroughly unsuitable as a long-term partner (looking at you, women over 40!).
-A FWB frees you to take care of your needs in an honest way, without needing to show up for a full-fledged emotional relationship.
+A FWB frees you to take care of your needs in an honest way, without requiring you to show up for a full-fledged emotional relationship.

 Sexual satisfaction.
 One possible FWB pro is sexual satisfaction.
 Newness in itself can be exciting, as can feelings of desire and independence.
 You might feel safer exploring the far reaches of your sexual self with a friend with benefits, especially if you've found past relationships a bit confining.

 Friends with benefits cons